 Minimize engine idle time

-At first glance, idling might not sound that serious.
-Of course, your drivers want to feel comfortable, so they leave the engines idling more than they should.
+At first glance, idling might not sound that serious in regards of fuel management.
+Of course, your drivers might leave the engines on more than they should to feel comfortable.
 To keep it warm in the winter, or just because it seems quicker to get out, make the delivery, get back, without stopping the engine.
-But idling highly, highly affects not only the fuel costs, but the life of the vehicle and greenhouse gas emissions too.
+But idling highly affects not only the fuel costs, but the life of the vehicle and greenhouse gas emissions too.
 We all know that green fleet management is playing a more and more important role nowadays.
 Lower CO2 vehicles mean lower taxes.
 According to European classification, a EURO 6 vehicle comes with lower costs than a EURO 4.
-But going green is another topic – regardless of the connection – let us stick with the original one, how to reduce fuel costs.
+But let’s stick with the original idea, how to reduce fuel costs.
 With a GPS tracking system, fleet managers can monitor their vehicles and receive reports of when the drivers turn the engine on and off, or when the vehicle is moving.
 It provides accurate idle times.

 Keep an eye on the records